 Court Martial Lawyers Fort Hood, TX

-Soldiers working at Fort Hood merit the best military lawyers available to defend them at their court martial or administrative separation (ADSEP) board.
+Soldiers working at Fort Hood merit the best military defense lawyers available to defend them at their court-martial or administrative separation (ADSEP) board.

 If you or a loved one are stationed at Fort Hood and are suspected of a military offense such as sexual assault or if you are facing an administrative separation, Article 15, show cause board, letter of reprimand or GOMOR, then call our military defense attorneys immediately.